 Lou Bellamy Rare Book Collection

 This outstanding collection, donated in honor of Penumbra Theatre founder and Artistic Director Lou Bellamy, contains over 850 titles, many of which are first editions or signed by the author.
-The collections includes the self-published Narrative of Sojourner Truth as well as other books that predate the Emancipation Proclamation.
+The collections include the self-published Narrative of Sojourner Truth as well as other books that predate the Emancipation Proclamation.

 Penumbra Theatre Company Archives